 The Swing from Europe to China

-Nokia is the last major European brand standing.
-Samsung is Korean, and Apple is American.
+Nokia is the last major European brand standing, though there are other smaller brands in operation all over the EU.
+Samsung and LG are Korean, and Apple and Google are American.

 Made In China?